 Most people follow the well-known dental hygiene rules of brushing multiple times a day and flossing at least once per day.
 But, there’s a lot more than meets the eye when it comes to taking proper care of your pearly whites.
 When’s the last time you swapped out your toothbrush?
 Do you know what’s truly in your toothpaste or mouthwash?

-While you’ll want to keep on with your daily brushing and flossing, there are some new rules that you’ll want to make part of your routine.
+While you’ll want to keep on with your daily brushing and flossing, there are some additional dental hygiene rules that you’ll want to make part of your routine.

 - Switch Your Toothpaste

 Most people just care about what their toothpaste tastes like and the added benefits such as whitening or tartar control.
 But, have you ever looked at the ingredients that are in your toothpaste?
 While most store-bought toothpastes use harmless ingredients like baking soda and peroxide, there are other ingredients that have proven to be harmful.

 One ingredient to look for in mainstream toothpastes is triclosan.
 Triclosan is an antibacterial chemical that is said to fight plaque and gingivitis.
 But, the chemical has also been linked to endocrine disruption and antibiotic resistance.
 Disruptions to the endocrine system can increase the risk of ovarian, prostate, testicular, and ovarian cancer and may also impact maturity during puberty.

 Another harmful ingredient to be aware of is fluoride.
 While this ingredient helps to slow and prevent tooth decay, its effectiveness has been questioned in recent years.
 Ingesting fluoride can also be dangerous, especially for children.
 Other harmful ingredients to stay away from include artificial sweeteners, sodium lauryl sulfate, and diethanolamine.